openmovementproject/openmovement/docs/buildax/docs/developer-api.md

 The Web API uses a unique session key (a _cookie_) to authenticate users.
-All API sessions start when this session key is requested by making a POST request to the BAX router.
+All API sessions start when this session key is requested by making a POST request to the BuildAX LRS.

-The user agent must first authenticate with the router and obtain a session cookie before further REST API requests can be made:
+The user agent must first authenticate with the LRS and obtain a session cookie before further REST API requests can be made:

 Method | Resource       | Parameters | Response